What Emergency Room Nurses and Other RNs Need to Know About PTSD

 What is PTSD?

-People who suffer from PTSD will often show reactive symptoms that are common signs of trauma.
+People who have PTSD will often show reactive symptoms that are common signs of trauma.
 The difference for these patients is these symptoms continue long after the event has passed.
 Nurses should watch for patients who:

 • flinch when touched